alllexander1/DesktopAsAService/README.md

     openssl x509 -req -days 3650 -in cert.csr -signkey cert.key -out cert.crt
     ```
     Since this is an experimental app, self signed certificate can be used.
-5. Create a folder for the pdf files eg at ``DesktopAsAService/files``
+5. Create a folder for the pdf files.
+For example ``DesktopAsAService/files``
 5. Navigate to PrintService VNC and build the docker image for the print server:
     ```sh
     docker build -t cups_server_img .
     ```
-7. Navigate to the root folder and build the app image:
+7. Navigate to the root folder of the project and build the app image:
     ```sh
     docker build -t app_img .
     ```